 Let’s take a quick look at each of them.

 Title tag: This is the main meta tag for displaying titles on the SERPs.
 The heading is configured with the title meta tag.
-Changing the title tag will result in changing the SEO title too.
+Changing the title tag will also change the SEO title.

-Description tag: The text you see below each individual search result is configured with the description tag.
-It’s what describes in 1 or 2 lines what the post is about.
-Most people check the description of the search results before deciding whether to click on a result or not.
-That’s why it’s essential that you have a compelling meta description.
+Description tag: The text you see below each search result is configured with the description tag.
+It’s what describes the post in 1 or 2 lines.
+Most people check the description of the search results before deciding whether to click on a result.
+That’s why you must have a compelling meta description.

-Keyword tag: Keywords are also essential tags you need to use.
+Keyword tags: Keywords are also essential tags to use.
 It tells the search engine the word you’re targeting to rank.

 Why Add Meta Tags in WordPress?

-When you run an online business, one of your main goals is to generate more traffic to your site, which will eventually lead to more leads and revenue.
+When you run an online business, one of your primary goals is to generate more traffic to your site, which will ultimately lead to increased leads and revenue.
 WordPress comes with limited SEO functionalities, so to enhance the reach of your site in the search engine result pages, you should add meta tags.

 As we mentioned earlier, meta tags help search engines and users better understand your content.
-It is suitable for social media sharing.
-Adding Open Graph meta tags lets you choose a custom thumbnail and description for your blog posts when shared on social media.
+It is suitable for sharing on social media.
+Adding Open Graph meta tags allows you to choose a custom thumbnail and description for your blog posts when they are shared on social media.

 How to Add Meta Tags in WordPress